 Price - It’s not as expensive as Bitcoin, yet valuable nonetheless

 The last, important point here is Ethereum’s value.
-Historically, Ethereum has always been valued lower than Bitcoin.
+Historically, Ethereum has always been valued lower than Bitcoin on crypto exchanges.

 Another advantage of Ethereum’s comparatively low price is that the risk is smaller: Since the currency is worth less per unit, losses incurred from market shifts are also smaller.

 If Ethereum were to lose 10% of its value today, it would amount to roughly $17/unit.
-If Bitcoin did, it would be a bit over $1000/unit.
+If Bitcoin did, it would be a bit over $2500/unit.